 Free one-to-one consultation

 Before we do any treatments, we will carry out a free one-to-one consultation to discuss your medical history and check your suitability for the procedure.
 We will then tailor a treatment procedure specifically to you.
-If you wish to proceed with treatment, we will carry out a patch test at a cost of £25, which is then deducted from your first treatment.
+If you wish to proceed with treatment, we will carry out a patch test at a cost of £25.
 Discretion and sensitivity is assured.